 Tax Credits

-• Education Credits: Credits like the American Opportunity Credit or Lifetime Learning Credit help offset costs of post-secondary education.
+• Education Tax Credits – Includes the American Opportunity Tax Credit (AOTC) and the Lifetime Learning Credit (LLC) for education-related expenses.

 Recommended Reading